indico/indico-maps/README.md

 ### Styles

 Styles define the rendering applied to the various elements.
-They are defined in a JSON file sotre in the `styles` directory of the repository.
+They are defined in a JSON file stored in the `styles` directory of the repository.
 To create your own style, start from the CERN style (`styles/cern.json`) and edit what is relevant.
-One of the feature of the CERN style is that building are rendered differently depending on whether they are CERN buildings (buildings located inside the polygons that are part of the shapefile created before) or not.
+One of the CERN style features is that buildings are rendered differently depending on whether they are CERN buildings (buildings located inside the polygons that are part of the shapefile created before) or not.
-Normal buildings are rendered in grey where CERN buildings are rendered in green.
+Normal buildings are rendered in grey whereas CERN buildings are rendered in green.

 ### tileserver configuration